autocore-ai/AutowareAuto/docs/howto/perception-stack.md

 The steps above leverage a pcap file, however the `velodyne_node` can be connected directly to the sensor.
 Update the IP address and port arguments in the yaml file to connect to live hardware.

-When the `velodyne_node` is running, the resulting LiDAR point cloud can be visualized within `rviz` as a `sensor_msgs/PointCloud2` topic type.
+When the `velodyne_node` is running, the resulting LiDAR point cloud can be visualized within `rviz2` as a `sensor_msgs/PointCloud2` topic type.
 The data will look similar to the image shown below.

 We will now start with the [ray ground filter](../../../src/perception/filters/ray_ground_classifier)